What are Fire Cadet Instructors?

 You don’t need to have a firefighting experience, just a willingness to make a difference to the young people in the community.
 You must be aged 18 and over to undertake this role.

 What will I be doing as a Fire Cadet Instructor?

-- Assist the delivery of the All-Wales Award One Programme, consisting of practical and classroom-based elements to young
+- Assist and support the delivery of the Fire Cadet Award Programme, consisting of practical and classroom based sessions

 - Support the Cadet Lead and deputy Instructors to deliver the fire cadet programme

 - Drill yard activities - Squad drills, hoses, and ladder drills

 - Being a role model to young people

 - Experience of working with challenging children or young people